kusoroadeolu/sse-client/README.md

         .doOnClose(() -> doSomething()) //Do something when the sse client closes;
         .maxNumOfEvents(50) //Max number of events the client will hold before throwing exceptions.
         .addHeaders("Authentication", "SomeAuthHeader")  //Add custom headers
-        .setPrefix("event") //The prefix for the attribute key to the JSON payload .delay(1) //Delay in seconds to retry when an http ex occurs .backoff(1) //Backoff in seconds when an http ex occurs.
+        .prefix("event") //The prefix for the attribute key to the JSON payload .delay(1) //Delay in seconds to retry when an http ex occurs .backoff(1) //Backoff in seconds when an http ex occurs.
         .maxNumberOfTries(5) //Max number of times to retry on http exceptions before we throw an error